 “Adam…” Faith stood up as well.
 “See, this is what I mean by the hero thing.
 You always know great things to say like that!”

 Adam chuckled.
 “I mean, I guess.
 If it helps you out, that’s all that mat-”

 He was met with a firm embrace.
 Adam could barely move his arms as Faith held him.

 “Thank you, for everything.
-Just know… I’ve got your back, alright?”
+Just know… I’ve got your back, all right?”